MarwanAlsoltany/centum/README.md

 ## License

-Centum is an open-sourced package licensed under the **GPLv3** License.
+Centum is an open-sourced package licensed under the [**GPLv3** License](./LICENSE).
+Copyright 2020 Marwan Al-Soltany.
+All rights reserved.

 <br/>